A Florida man and his girlfriend had just reconciled. Then, she threw his dog off a 7th-floor balcony, police say.

 Once inside, Vaughn grew increasingly angry, Adeson said.
 After chucking his phone, she allegedly attacked Adeson by scratching and hitting him until he fended her off.
 She grabbed his keys and, while Adeson managed to save his car key, she yanked away the others and hurled them out the window.

-Moments later, she threw Bucky over the railing, too.
+Moments later, she allegedly threw Bucky over the railing, too.

 Adeson said he reacted by shoving her out the front door of his condo and starting to rush downstairs.
 But then he stopped, remembering that his other dog, a 13-year-old puggle named Sandy, was still inside.
 He stayed put, fearing the older dog would be harmed since he couldn’t lock his apartment without his keys.